-Example: Aseptically placed Xmg PF morp + Xmg bupiv epidural @L7-S1 using a 20g x 2.5" spinal needle; located inj site by feeling cranial aspect of ilial wings and palpating caudal along spine.
+Example: Aseptically placed Xmg PF morp + Xmg bupiv epidural @L7-S1 using a 20g x 2.5" spinal needle; located inj site (L7-S1) by feeling cranial aspect of ilial wings and palpating caudal along spine.

-If a skill was mastered at a prior place of employment that is listed on the professional history and experience form (within the last 5 years but outside case collection year), it must be independently validated by a letter detailing the mastery of the skill(s) from a board certified veterinarian or VTS that worked at the practice.
+If a skill was mastered at a prior place of employment that is listed on the professional history and experience form (within the last 5 years but outside case collection year), it must be independently validated by a letter detailing the mastery of the skill(s) from a board-certified diplomat veterinarian or VTS that worked at the practice.
 A maximum of 3 skills can be used in this manner.
 The letter must describe the skill(s) in detail using specific case examples to demonstrate that the applicant has met the definition of mastery.
 This option should ONLY be considered in special circumstances.
-Contact the AVTAA executive secretary at dpalmerryt@hotmail.com for more information on how to submit this information.
+Contact the AVTAA executive secretary at avtaa.vts.executivesecretary@gmail.com for more information on how to submit this information.